Eyened/retinalysis-vascx/README.md

 pip install retinalysis-vascx
 ```

-VascX declares `retinalysis-enface==2.0.0` and, on native Python platforms,
-`retinalysis-inference==0.8.0` as dependencies.
-Inference is excluded on
-Emscripten/Pyodide, so installing VascX there does not pull in the Python
-inference dependency chain (including MONAI and PyTorch).
-Browser inference
-is handled separately by ONNX Runtime in JavaScript.

 > [!TIP]
 > To be able to directly modify VascX code to eg. customise biomarkers or develop new ones, clone and install the Python package in development mode instead:
 > ```